 Other causes of the smell are not so simple and will require more extensive, more expensive repairs.

 Sewer and septic line leaks are harder to diagnose and require more expertise to repair.
 If your toilet is gurgling and your drains are slow in addition to the sewer gas odor, you probably have a sewer line leak.

-Loose connections along the vent pipe or sewer line can also let the pungent gases into your home.
-These will most typically be inside of a wall or in the ceiling, so you'll appreciate the help of an experienced plumber to correct this issue.
+Loose connections along the vent pipe or sewer line can also let pungent gases into your home.
+These will most typically be inside a wall or in the ceiling, so you'll need the help of an experienced plumber to correct this issue.

-While you can't do anything about roots going through sewer lines, or the wear and tear of time taking its toll on your systems, there are some steps to take to prevent the sewer gas issue from returning to your home.
+While you can't do anything about roots going through sewer lines or the wear and tear of time taking its toll on your plumbing systems, there are some steps to take to prevent the sewer gas issue from returning to your home.

 Keep Water in All of the Traps

-Confirm the location of all of the plumbing traps in your home, whether they are in the floor, wall, under a sink or toilet, and make sure the least used traps keep their water level.
+Confirm the location of all of the plumbing traps in your home, whether they are in the floor, wall, or under a sink or toilet, and make sure the least-used traps keep their water level.
 For the traps that are seldom used and prone to drying out, you can pour a couple of tablespoons of vegetable oil on top of the water to help slow evaporation.

 Clean out Your Drains

 It happens in every house—debris, hair, toys, and all manner of particles can clog up the drains over time.
 To get them clean, remove the stopper and clean the debris off of it.
 Set it aside.
 Bend a small hook at the end of a wire, stick it down the drain, pull out the debris, and throw it in the trash.
 Repeat until you can't feel any more debris in the drain.
 Flush the drain with 4 to 5 gallons of boiling water and replace the stopper.

 Keep the Vent Stack Free From Debris